limestreetlab/historical-data-download/README.md

 - Stay in listening loop until all request flags signal completion
 - Accumulate messages into a queue (LinkedList) for each request
 - Combine data points in queues after checking/matching timestamps, output combined result

+#### Future Works
+- Expand to non-equity contracts, especially FX and futures